Living in Prague for the past 3 years, barely a day passed without seeing crowds of tourists occupying the city’s main places and attractions.

 A third option of where to get a mask is a mask vending machine, another great idea from the Czechs.
 Instead of drinks and snacks, vending machines are supplied with hand made masks.
-The price varies between 100 and 200 Kč.
+The price is a little high, varying between 100 and 200 Kč.
 Handmade cotton masks are a cheap and sustainable alternative to surgical masks.
 It is recommended to wash them daily and dry them properly afterwards.

 With fresh air, low traffic and less work to do, it seems like the best time to go outside and enjoy the nature.
-However, people are being warned to stay inside.
-As soon as you want to go for a walk, away from people and civilization, you are apparently risking lives by spreading the virus because you’re outside “for no good reason”.
+However, people were being warned to stay inside, as you are risking lives by spreading the virus when you’re outside “for no good reason”.